Many of us start the first few moments of the day on our phones.

 “Studies consistently illustrate the inefficiencies of multitasking,” psychologist Dr. Marie-Hélène Pelletier says.
 “You likely can’t fully relax or fully focus on work if you’re trying to do both.”

 German researchers studied the benefits of mentally disengaging from work or “unplugging.”
-They found that employees who unplug or disconnect most from work during off-hours “are more satisfied with their lives.”
-They reported fewer symptoms of psychological strain.
-And despite spending more time unplugged, they were just as engaged while at work as those who disconnected less.
+They found that employees who unplug or disconnect most from work during off-hours:

 Once you’ve spoken with your boss, talk to your travel partners and/or family.
 Let them know you may have to do some work while you’re away.
 “Let them know if you may need to check emails regularly or over a few specific days,” Pelletier says.
 “But also let them know that you will unplug.
 That way, you are committing to your plan even further.”

 When you’re on vacation, make sure to take the time to get exercise and practise self-care.
 Sometimes trips can be filled with loads of activities.
-But it’s essential to step back – even if you have to schedule those breaks so they happen.
+But it’s essential to step back – even if you must schedule those breaks so they happen.

 “On vacation, make sure you weave in a moment now and then to do something like yoga.
 Or go for a walk,” Pelletier says.
 “And apply the same best practices to your weekends.”

-3 tips to make taking time off work less stressful
+How to make returning to work less stressful

-- If you go out of town, try to give yourself an extra day before returning to work.
+- Plan your return.
+If you go out of town, try to give yourself an extra day before returning to work.
 That way, you can decompress, do laundry and whatever else you have to do to get ready for work.

 Life can be demanding.
 So make the most of your off hours by setting boundaries, unplugging and taking care of yourself.